Couple, Marriage, and Family Therapy

 Graduates from our program seek and obtain a variety of positions, including faculty positions, community supervisors, medical family therapists, and private practice LMFTs.
-The Texas Tech MFT program is well regarded nationally and our graduates can be found in professional settings in many states and countries.
+The Texas Tech CMFT program is well regarded nationally and our graduates can be found in professional settings in many states and countries.

 The faculty review the applications and decides who to invite to a day-long interview.
-Interview Day will be in late February or early March.
-Final decision for admission will be determined by the middle of March.
-Our successful applicants usually have worked hard and succeeded academically and know why they want to study MFT with us.
+Interview Day will be in early to mid - February.
+The final decision for admission will be determined by the middle of March.
+Our successful applicants usually have worked hard and succeeded academically and know why they want to study CMFT with us.
 They have usually gained experience (volunteer or professional) that helps them know why they are a good fit for the profession overall.

 See for yourself here!